calumryan/a11ywebsites/README.md

 # A11Y Websites

-Showcase of accessible websites built to meet WCAG 2.1 success criteria to grade AA.
+Showcase of accessible websites built to meet WCAG 2.1 success criteria to grade.

 [a11ywebsites.com](https://www.a11ywebsites.com)